 A pristine white ceramic vessel sink, perched on a slab marble countertop, creates an airy focal point against a tumbled cut-marble backsplash.
 A wall-mount faucet in brushed nickel lends understated grace.

 A bronze wall-mount faucet pairs beautifully with a hand-hammered copper basin.
-Although this sink matches a hand-hammered copper tub (not shown), you needn't match your vessel sink to other fixtures in the room.
-Rather, create a focal point by choosing from porcelain, pottery, glass, or metal -- vessel sinks come in a wide range of materials, shapes, and sizes.
+Although this sink matches a hand-hammered copper tub (not shown), you don't need to match your vessel sink to other fixtures in the room.
+Rather, create a focal point by choosing a fresh and exciting material or shape.

-With a vessel sink, you can choose a cabinet or a piece of furniture that matches the style you love.
+With a vessel sink, you can choose a cabinet or a piece furniture that matches the style you love.
 In this bathroom, a rustic freestanding cabinet -- dressed in its original paint -- adds vintage appeal.
-The porcelain sink bowl complements the distressed finishes.
 When opting for a spread-fit faucet, select a model that raises the handles above the rim of the sink for easy operation.